joangerard/webots-thesis/README.md

           // For MacOS and Linux:
           which python

-          .../env/bin/python
+          .../env/bin/python <-- you should see this in your terminal

           // For Windows:
           where python

-          .../env/bin/python.exe
+          .../env/bin/python.exe <-- you should see this in your terminal

     4.6.
 Now that you have your venvironment up and it is activated install all the project dependencies on it.

       Go to the path `webots-project/controllers/pos-prediction` and run the command `pip install -r requirements.txt`.

       This command will install all the project dependencies which are in the `requirements.txt` file.

 5. Go to the folder `webots-project/worlds` you will see two worlds:
     * `pos-prediction-user.wbt`: This world has configured to run the robot controller inside the Webots tool.